the-great-chicken/SGP-Datapack/README.md

 # Uninstallation
-Run the `sgp.misc:uninstall function`, it will remove all the sgp objectives
+Run the `sgp.misc:uninstall` function, it will remove all the sgp objectives